MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │        3 │
     =#

-As a convenience, most aggregate combinators can be used directly as if they were a pipeline.
-In these cases, they apply their function to their pipeline input.
+`Count` can also be used as a pipeline primitive.

     run(Range(3) >> Count)
     #=>